Rob McElhenney: Career

-Mac has said that 50 weeks per year are taken up by acting, producing, and writing for It's Always Sunny, though he did find time to appear in the Lost episode "Not in Portland".
+McElhenney has said that 50 weeks per year are taken up by acting, producing, and writing for It's Always Sunny, though he did find time to appear in the Lost episode "Not in Portland".
 This was a result of him meeting Lost co-creator Damon Lindelof, who is a fan of It's Always Sunny.
 He later reprised his Lost role in another episode.
-He is a fan of Game of Thrones and said that he was thrilled when the series' creators David Benioff and D.B.
+He is a fan of Game of Thrones and said he was thrilled when the series' creators David Benioff and D.B.
 Weiss asked him if they could write an episode of It's Always Sunny.
 He and his co-producers accepted the offer, resulting in the episode "Flowers for Charlie" in 2013.
 In 2019, he had a cameo appearance as an extra in the Game of Thrones episode "Winterfell".

-In July 2015, Mac was confirmed by Mojang as the director of the upcoming animated Minecraft movie, but he later left the project.
+In July 2015, McElhenney was confirmed by Mojang as the director of the upcoming animated Minecraft movie, but he later left the project.

-In 2017, Mac appeared in a guest role as a police officer in the acclaimed Fargo episode "The Law of Non-Contradiction".
+In 2017, McElhenney appeared in a guest role as a police officer in the acclaimed Fargo episode "The Law of Non-Contradiction".
 He received praise for his performance from critics, who saw many of his character's traits and plot points as references to It's Always Sunny.

-In 2020, Mac co-created the Apple TV+ comedy series Mythic Quest alongside Charlie Day and Megan Ganz.
+In 2020, McElhenney co-created the Apple TV+ comedy series Mythic Quest alongside Charlie Day and Megan Ganz.
 He also stars as Ian Grimm on the show and serves as a writer and executive producer.
-The series has received critical acclaim, with the review aggregation website Rotten Tomatoes giving the series an 89% approval rating.
+The series has received critical acclaim, with the review aggregation website Rotten Tomatoes giving the series an 87% approval rating.

-From November 2021 to July 2023, Mac, Day and Howerton released The Always Sunny Podcast.
-The three discussed topics of all sorts with the general framing of the podcast usually focusing on the creators discussing each episode of the show, sharing behind-the-scenes information, and what was going on to inspire the episodes.
-Cast members from the show also appeared to discuss their own characters, and how they got into the show.
+From November 2021 to July 2023, McElhenney, Day, and Howerton released The Always Sunny Podcast.
+The three discussed various topics, with the general framing of the podcast usually focusing on the creators discussing each episode of the show, sharing behind-the-scenes information, and describing what inspired the episodes.
+Cast members from the show also appeared to discuss their own characters and how they got into the show.

+In 2025, McElhenney guest starred as his It's Always Sunny character in the ABC sitcom Abbott Elementary during a cross-over event.